 Pros and cons of BX Swiss

-A possible disadvantage of trading on the BX SWISS is that many of the stocks listed are secondary listings.
+A possible disadvantage of trading on the BX Swiss is that many of the stocks listed are secondary listings.
 Primary listings typically offer greater market liquidity.
 For example, the NASDAQ will likely provide greater liquidity to traders in Apple shares because that is the primary listing of Apple Inc.

-Brokers which trade on the BX
+Brokers which trade on the BX Swiss

-Not all Swiss brokers trade on the BX SWISS.
+Not all Swiss brokers trade on the BX Swiss.
 Swiss banks and brokers which trade on the Berne exchange are: Swissquote; Berner Kantonalbank (including money-net.ch); Zürcher Kantonalbank; Credit Suisse; Bank Julius Bär; and Bank Vontobel.

-Interactive Swiss stock broker cost comparison
+Interactive Swiss stock broker comparison